|

 world, accessible and inclusive to everyone.
 This reflects the wide range

-of ability of those people involved, and the many ways we focus
+of abilities of those people involved, and the many ways we focus

 on what can be achieved simply by trying.